Clastify logo

 Modelling real bodies

-A simple way to test the idea is to roll objects with the same mass and radius down the same ramp.
+A quick practical test is to roll objects with the same mass and radius down the same ramp.
 A hoop, a solid cylinder and a sphere do not accelerate equally, because their moments of inertia differ.
-With repeated timing, a measured height change of the centre of mass, and uncertainty ranges, you can judge whether your data distinguish one model from another.
+With repeated timing, a measured height change of the centre of mass, and uncertainty ranges, you can decide whether your data can distinguish one model from another.

 Adding point masses